 Hi, I’m Megan.
 Welcome to my corner of the internet.
 I call it “Life and Other Catastrophes”.
 Here you’ll find me writing about life as I see it.
 I discuss everything from inclusion, blindness and low vision, wayfinding and the built environment, braille and adaptive technology, and how society treats people with disability, right through to exercise, employment, and parenthood.
 Even my love of chocolate cake and strappy heels is up for discussion.
 So feel free to look around.

-I particularly enjoy giving keynote presentations and facilitating workshops.
+One aspect of my work involves giving keynote presentations and facilitating workshops that foster deeper conversations around placemaking and belonging.
+I also work with children, be it storytime at the library, or Lego for fostering diverse perspectives relating to infrastructure, the public good and wayfinding.
 I occasionally write for other blogs and professional publications.
 Basically, I’m up for anything, so if you’d like to work with me, please get in contact.
-To check out my upcoming events and what I’ve been up to lately, go to my media page (coming soon).
+To check out my upcoming events and what I’ve been up to lately, go to my media page.

-If you have any questions, feedback or collaborative opportunities you would like to discuss further, either leave a comment in the relevant blog post, or use the contact page to get in touch.
-However, if you’re looking for our Running Ropes or Braille Blocks, they can be found over at the Taylored Thinking online shop.
+If you have any questions, feedback or collaborative opportunities you would like to discuss further, either leave a comment in the relevant blog post or use the contact page to get in touch.